rust-embedded/rust-raspberrypi-OS-tutorials/00_crosscompiler/README.md

  - aarch64-elf-readelf - an useful utility to dump sections and segments in executables (for debugging)

 If you have all of the above six executables and you can also run them without error messages, congrats!
-You have all the tools needed for this tutorial series.
+You have all the tools needed, you can start to work with my tutorials!